 Surgery is done on an outpatient basis, one eye at a time.
 Anesthetic eye drops are administered and once they have taken effect surgery is begun.
 The ophthalmologist then makes a tiny (3 mm) incision in the clear capsule surrounding the lens.
 A small ultrasonic probe is inserted and the lens is gently removed in segments.
 The new lens is then implanted.
 The lenses are folded before insertion into the eye capsule using the same small incision.

 Cataract surgery is one of the most frequently performed surgeries in America and has a 98% success rate, according to All About Vision.
 Truly a life improving enhancement for millions of people.
+For more information regarding cataract procedures, check out our Cataract FAQ here.

 Recovering from cataract surgery is relatively mild but still requires about a week before vision is fully restored.
 Patients can usually return to most daily activities within a day following surgery.
 Patients can usually return to work after a week.
 The second surgery is scheduled once the doctor is satisfied with the progress of the first eye.
 This is to protect patients from potential problems should an infection occur, which is rare.
 Eye MDs at Atlantis Eyecare Orange County do not take risks with their patient’s precious vision.